Buttery, Soft Dinner Rolls in the Bread Machine

 These rolls are hit anytime, but they’re especially great for holiday dinners.
 They’re so soft and buttery.
-At our house we call them butter buns.
+At our house, we call them butter buns.
 Yum!

-Buttery, Soft Dinner Rolls
+Making Homemade Dinner Rolls

 1 Cup water